-For Dylan’s LEGO Pirate Party a couple weeks ago, I made the invitations myself.
+For our son’s LEGO Pirate Party a couple weeks ago, I made the invitations myself.

 I was inspired by this design by Delia Creates.
 We had already purchased a couple pirate style minifigures from the “Build a Mini” tower at the Lego Store locally to use for the goody bags.
 I positioned one of the minifigures onto a white foam board from the dollar store.
 [I love this foam board for photography because 1) it’s cheap at a dollar per board and 2) it has a matte finish.]
 Then snapped a couple of photos leaving a good bit of white space to add the invitation text.